CSCfi/Kielipankki-utilities/docs/howto_korp_configuration.md

 **Note:** This text is partly outdated and update is in progress.
 Please see a [detailed guideline on Korp corpus configuration](https://github.com/CSCfi/Kielipankki-korp-frontend/blob/config/master/doc/korp-corpus-config.md).

-You should have a folder ‘Kielipankki-korp-frontend’ (Git working directory) in your HOME directory in Puhti.
+You should have a folder ‘Kielipankki-korp-frontend’ (Git working directory) in your HOME directory in [CSC’s computing environment](https://urn.fi/urn:nbn:fi:lb-2026090301).

 Change to that directory: